Adam Dawson (footballer): Radcliffe

 In August 2021, Dawson returned to England to re-join Radcliffe following a previous loan spell with the club.

 Bamber Bridge

 On 18 December 2021, Dawson joined Radcliffe's league rivals Bamber Bridge.

 Hyde United

 In July 2022, Dawson joined Hyde United.

 Nantwich Town

 In January 2023, Dawson signed for Nantwich Town.

 Guiseley

 In February 2024, Dawson joined Northern Premier League Premier Division side Guiseley.
 Following the conclusion of the 2023–24 season, he departed the club.

 Return to Atherton Collieries

 In August 2024, Dawson returned to Atherton Collieries following a short spell with the club the previous season.

 Burscough & Prescot Cables

 In September 2024, Dawson signed for North West Counties Football League Premier Division side Burscough, winning Player of the Month in his first month with at the club.
 His performance in a Liverpool Senior Cup tie against Northern Premier League Premier Division side Prescot Cables saw the latter sign him on dual-registration in November of the same year.

+West Didsbury & Chorlton

+In March 2025, Dawson joined West Didsbury & Chorlton.